Iconic Christmas tree at Rockefeller Center illuminated in midst of pro-Palestinian protest

 Police had warned of the potential for protesters to interrupt the event, as recent gatherings in New York have drawn activists seeking to bring attention to the Israel-Hamas war.

-Videos posted to social media showed a large crowd of chanting pro-Palestinian protesters, many carrying Palestinian flags, crowded in front of the News Corp. building, not far from the tree site.
+Videos posted to social media showed several hundred chanting pro-Palestinian protesters, many carrying Palestinian flags, crowded in front of the News Corp. building, not far from the tree site.
 The building houses Fox News, The Wall Street Journal and the New York Post.
-Footage from the scene showed a few protesters clashing with police outside the media company’s building but the tree lighting wasn’t disrupted.
+Footage from the scene showed a few protesters clashing with police outside the media company’s building as they tried to push forward to the tree but they were held back by police and the lighting ceremony wasn’t disrupted.

 Last week, a group of protesters carrying a banner that read “Free Palestine” briefly interrupted the annual Macy’s Thanksgiving Day Parade, blocking the front of parade floats on the street.
 They were eventually taken into custody and the parade continued.